Bumbusi National Monument: Geography

 The Bumbusi National Monument spans across the Sinamatella area and the Robins Camp area, two of the main inhabitable zones within the national park.
 (Africa Geographic, 2020) The geography of this area is considered semi-arid, with seasonal rain dictating when rivers run and flora recovers.
 This seasonal rain supports a significant population of both elephants and lions, indicating that in the past these geographical features would have been important to the conditions that allowed communities and clans to construct and inhabit Bumbusi National Monument.

 It is likely the site was named after the river that spans approximately 9.6 km through the valley where the monument sits at the crest.
-The monument was built on an elevated site atop large sandstone outcrops, referred to as kopjes in continental africa.
-In the process of leveling the kopjes the sandstone was recycled and used in the construction of the walls.
+The monument was built on an elevated site atop large sandstone outcrops, referred to as kopjes in continental Africa.
+In the process of levelling the kopjes the sandstone was recycled and used in the construction of the walls.